Live Webinar

-Secondary Care Webinar 4 – Lifestyles factors in hypertrophic cardiomyopathy: exercise and sport – do I prescribe or restrict?
+Secondary Care Webinar 4 – Lifestyle factors in hypertrophic cardiomyopathy: exercise and sport – do I prescribe or restrict?
 (First schedule)

 Course Overview